MistyDoe/FlightSearchAssingmentBackend/README.md

 # FlightSearchAssingmentBackend
-A backend for flight search applications
+A backend for flight search application.
+The repository for frontend can be found [here](https://github.com/MistyDoe/FlightSearchAssingmentFrontEnd)

 ## Description
 A back end of a full stack application for a flight search using SqLite as a database, Asp.Net Core for the backend, and Entity to assist in database handling